-COURSE SYLLABUS Contemporary Issues in a Globalized World, 7.5 credits Contemporary Issues in a Globalized World, 7,5 högskolepoäng Course Code: Confirmed by: JCGR25 Council for Undergraduate and Masters Education Dec 18, 2014 Education Cycle: Disciplinary domain: Second-cycle level Social sciences Revised by: Examiner Jun 27, 2018 Subject group: FE1 Valid From: Aug 20, 2018 Specialised in: A1N Version: 4 Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding 1.
-Demonstrate a broad knowledge of the current global status of major political, economic, technological, social and environmental issues.
-2. Identify how current global issues influence business and management at both a strategic, general level and on a day-to-day basis.
-3. Show an awareness of the role played by entrepreneurship, business and management practices in contemporary global issues.
-Skills and abilities 4.
-Clearly present and discuss contemporary global issues, relating these issues to one another and to management.
-5. Use scenario analysis to effectively assess the implications of social, environmental and economic change.
-Judgement and approach 6.
-Critically analyse and evaluate the implications of current political, economic, technological, social and environmental issues for managing in a global context.
-7. Critically and independently evaluate one's own work and that of fellow student.
+Education Cycle: Second-cycle level Disciplinary Social sciences domain:

+Subject group: FE1 Specialised in: A1N Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding - 1.
+Demonstrate a broad knowledge of the current global status of major political, economic, technological, social and environmental issues. - 2.
+Identify how current global issues influence business and management at both a strategic, general level and on a day-to-day basis. - 3.
+Show an awareness of the role played by entrepreneurship, business and management practices in contemporary global issues.
+Skills and abilities - 4.
+Clearly present and discuss contemporary global issues, relating these issues to one another and to management. - 5.
+Use scenario analysis to effectively assess the implications of social, environmental and economic change.
+Judgement and approach - 6.
+Critically analyse and evaluate the implications of current political, economic, technological, social and environmental issues for managing in a global context. - 7.
+Critically and independently evaluate one's own work and that of fellow student.
 Contents The course aims to place the modern leader in his/her global context by introducing contemporary issues in society.
 The global issues are structured around political, economic, technological, social and environmental factors.
 Each year a collection of themes will be treated.
+Connection to Research and Practice The course connects to research in general management, and specifically to research carried out at JIBS in the areas of entrepreneurship, international management and sustainability.
+The research is used to stimulate group discussions and to enhance the student's learning experience.
+Secondly, the course uses connections to practice, using in-class case study discussions and having guest lecturers from the industry.
 Type of instruction - Lectures by topic experts - Discussion seminars led by faculty and/or students and/or practitioners The teaching is conducted in English.

 Prerequisites

 Bachelor's degree in Business Administration (or the equivalent).

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.

+The course is examined in the following way:

+Individual written exam (ILOs 1, 2, 3, 4, 6), representing 4,5 credits.

+Group assignment (ILOs 2, 3, 4, 5, 6, 7), representing 3 credits.

+Registration of examination: